 - … But there is better.
 Simplicity, being direct.
 Everything else is just a game, just building castles in the sky.
 Basically I don’t think of anything when I paint.
 I see colours.
 I strive with joy to convey them on to my canvas just as I see them.
 They arrange themselves as they choose, any old way.
 Sometimes that makes a picture.
 I’m brainless animal.
 Very content if I could be just that …

-* Paul Cezanne, source of his artist quotes with information on his paintings, art, technique & life facts: ‘What he told me – The motif’, ín “Cézanne, – a Memoir with Conversations” (1897 – 1906) by Joachim Gasquet, Thames and Hudson, London 1991 pp. 158-159 (painter of Aix en Provence, famous for his Mont Victoire paintings and from Estaque; Cezanne broke Impressionism + prepared Cubism; more biography facts at the bottom)
+* artist quote on his way of painting: brainless: ‘What he told me – The motif’, ín “Cezanne, – a Memoir with Conversations” (1897 – 1906) by Joachim Gasquet, Thames and Hudson, London 1991 pp. 158-159

--… and wanting to force nature to say things, making trees twist and rocks frown, as Gustave Doré does, or even painting it like Leornardo da Vinci, that’s literature too.
+-… and wanting to force nature to say things, making trees twist and rocks frown, as Gustave Doré does, or even painting it like Leonardo da Vinci, that’s literature too.
 There’s logic of colour, damn it all!
 The painter owes allegiance to that alone.
 Never to the logic of the brain; if he abandons himself to that logic, he’s lost… …Painting is first and foremost an optical affaire.
 The stuff of our art is there, in what our eyes are thinking… …If you respect nature, it will always unravel it’s meaning for you.

-* Paul Cezanne, source of his artist quotes with information on his paintings, art, technique & life facts: ‘What he told me – The motif’, ín “Cézanne, – a Memoir with Conversations” (1897 – 1906) by Joachim Gasquet, Thames and Hudson, London 1991 p.
-161 (painter of Aix en Provence, famous for his Mont Victoire paintings and from Estaque; Cezanne broke Impressionism + prepared Cubism; more biography facts at the bottom)
+* source of his quote on painting as an optical way of seeing: ‘What he told me – The motif’, ín “Cezanne, – a Memoir with Conversations” (1897 – 1906) by Joachim Gasquet, Thames and Hudson, London 1991 p.
+161

 - Colour, if I may say so, is biological.
 Colour is alive and colour alone makes things come alive… …Without losing any part of myself, I need to get back to that instinct, so that these colours in the scattered fields signify an idea to me, just as to them they signify a crop.
 Confronted by a yellow, they spontaneously feel the harvesting activity required of them, just as I, when faced with the same ripening tint …

-* Paul Cezanne, source of his artist quotes with information on his paintings, art, technique & life facts: ‘What he told me – The motif’, ín “Cézanne, – a Memoir with Conversations” (1897 – 1906) by Joachim Gasquet, Thames and Hudson, London 1991 p.
-162 (painter of Aix en Provence, famous for his Mont Victoire paintings and from Estaque; Cezanne broke Impressionism + prepared Cubism; more biography facts at the bottom)
+* source of this quote on colour: ‘What he told me – The motif’, ín “Cezanne, – a Memoir with Conversations” (1897 – 1906) by Joachim Gasquet, Thames and Hudson, London 1991 p.
+162

--…Everything I am telling you ( to Joachim Gasquet, fh) about – the sphere, the cone, cylinder, concave shadow – on mornings when I’m tired these notions of mine get me going, they stimulate me, I soon forget them once I start using my eyes. (famous quote, which influenced early Cubism art of Braque and Picasso strongly, fh)
+-…Everything I am telling you ( to Joachim Gasquet, fh) about – the sphere, the cone, cylinder, concave, shadow – on mornings when I’m tired these notions of mine get me going, they stimulate me, I soon forget them once I start using my eyes. (famous quote, which influenced early Cubism art of Braque and Picasso strongly, fh)

 <